 On Earth, there are two geological processes that are lacking in space, and that produce the majority of our recoverable mineral resources.
 These are tectonic activity, with its associated volcanism and repeated recycling and refinement of crustal rock, and the action of water, which concentrates metals and other ions by several means, including leaching and precipitation, or dissolution and recrystallization, weathering, or errosional sorting.
 Without these largely water-related processes, we would not have the majority of earth's utilizeable metal resources, and virtually none of its lighter element resources available in recoverable abundances.

 The preceeding is a lot of background to understand a few simple facts about the role of impact craters in the otherwise innert, fossil surfaces of nearly every large inner solar system body other than earth.
 Large impacts provide energy for sorting resources.
 Large impact craters (1) form slow-cooling sheet melts within crustal rocks, (2) excavate and uplift deep rocks that contain potentially useful resources not readily available on planetary outer surfaces, and most importantly, (3) leave tremendously long lived hydrothermal systems opperating along their perimeters and around their central uplifts.
-Recoverable resources, ranging from sulfides and carbonates to salt and metals, in the inner solar system, are likely to be found at the bounding faults and central uplifts of large impact craters.
+Recoverable resources, ranging from sulfides and carbonates to salt and metals, in the inner solar system, are likely to be found at impact associated faults or where excavated large impact craters.